State of C 2026

 When: April 2026

 Context: The London meeting will likely be a full committee meeting where proposals for C2y are officially adopted or rejected.
-TrapC expected to either be killed or moved to Technical Specification track.
-The defer keyword has GCC patches already—likely to be decided here.
+WG14 will likely reject TrapC or move it to Technical Specification track.
+The defer keyword has GCC patches already; WG14 will likely vote on it here.

-Action: Monitor WG14 document log for adopted proposals.
+Action: Track WG14 document log for adopted proposals.
 If maintaining C libraries, assess impact of potential defer keyword, bounds-checked pointer proposals, or K&R function definition deprecation.

 5. TIOBE Ranking Volatility